 The 1800 election fiasco demonstrated how the existing Electoral College system wasn’t equipped for party-line voting.
 Just in time for the 1804 presidential election, Congress passed and the states ratified the 12th Amendment, which now instructed Electors to cast one ballot for president and a second for vice president.

 “Even though the Electoral College has been one of the most controversial institutions created by the framers—there have been over 700 attempts to amend or abolish it—only a few of those attempts have borne fruit, the 12th Amendment being the first of those,” says Alexander.
 “That actually changed the practice of the Electoral College considerably.”

 In addition to creating separate ballots for president and vice president, the 12th Amendment also limited the field of presidential candidates that could be voted on in a contingent election in the House of Representatives.
-The amendment states that if no candidate wins the majority of Electoral votes, the election is thrown to the House, but only the top three Electoral vote-getters make the cut.
+The amendment states that if no candidate wins the majority of Electoral votes, the election is thrown to the House to serve as a tie-breaker, but only the top three Electoral vote-getters make the cut.

 Andrew Jackson Loses Election After ‘Corrupt Bargain’

 That seemingly harmless provision of the 12th Amendment had serious ramifications in the 1824 presidential election, in which four candidates received substantial Electoral votes, denying the front-runner Andrew Jackson the majority required to claim the presidency.